klausbrunner/solarpositioning/README.md

 #### Difference in SPA day wrapping

+The API selects the transit closest to 12:00 on the requested date's local clock (earlier on a tie).
+Transit can fall on an adjacent date; the result describes one solar cycle, not all events in a civil day.

 Unlike SPA Appendix A.2.7, this library retains sunrise and sunset estimates’ day offsets around the selected transit instead of wrapping them independently into [0, 1).
 This avoids using the wrong day’s solar coordinates.

 ### What's this "delta T" thing?